Qovery/documentation/website/docs/using-qovery/configuration/application.md

 You can customize the domain of your application in different ways, depending on what you want to achieve:
 * You want to use your own domain for your application
 * You want to modify the subdomain assigned to your application by Qovery (i.e. change `p80-zdf72de72-z709e1a88-gtw.za8ad0657.bool.sh` into `my-app-domain.za8ad0657.bool.sh`).
-See [this section][#qovery-provided-domains] to know more about these domains.
+See [this section](#qovery-provided-domains) to know more about these domains.

 In both cases, you can assign the new custom domain by pressing the `Add Domain` button.